 The Million Dollar Experiment is NOT a scientific experiment.

 The Million Dollar Experiment is the second type of experiment.
-It is an experiential exploration, not an act of measurement.
+This is a creative exploration, not an act of measurement.

 In order to escape the trap of your beliefs affecting reality in this manner, you would have to step outside your own consciousness.
 Otherwise, your consciousness is possibly at risk of corrupting the experimental data.
 Now I don’t know about you, but I don’t see a way for me to remove myself from my consciousness while simultaneously consciously observing the experiment.
 How can I have X and NOT X at the same time?
 There’s no way to prove any subjective experience objectively.
 To make the attempt is paradoxical by its very nature.
 In order to rely on outside observation to prove a subjective experience to you, you’re forced to make unprovable assumptions about the nature of reality, and those assumptions will corrupt any experience that requires that you don’t make those assumptions.